PastIn Person

 Professor of Law and Professional Ethics at University College London

-Richard Moorhead is a Professor of Law and Professional Ethics at UCL Laws, specializing in legal ethics, regulation, and the legal profession.
+Richard Moorhead is a Professor of Law and Professional Ethics at University College London.
+He specializes in legal ethics, regulation, and the legal profession.
 He has conducted extensive research on lawyers' ethics, access to justice, and the regulation of legal services.

 Event Details